Glaciers in the Mat-Su

 HOW TO SEE & EXPLORE MAT-SU GLACIERS UP CLOSE

-You can see a glacier just about anywhere in Alaska.
-But in the Mat-Su Valley, you can actually get out and touch one.
+In many parts of Alaska one can see glaciers, but in the Mat-Su Valley, you can actually get out and touch one.
 Adventure seekers will be thrilled with the ice climbing options.
 Alaska Glacier treks and boat trips are ideal for families.
 And for a rare lifetime opportunity, land on a glacier via flightseeing plane at Denali's base camp.

 The Matanuska Glacier (2 hours from Anchorage)